addbel0/TCP1PCTF-2024/ctf/tcp1p2024-ctf/writeup1.md

 ## Closing

 That's from me, really enjoyed this OSINT challenge.
-Kudos to TC1P and all the authors for making this CTF happen!
+Kudos to TC1P and all authors for making this CTF happen!